jamesdanielv/thermal_cam_mlx90640/README.md

 also there is a single shot mode, which i will talke advantage of that fills all ram, 2 passes and then allows you to read it even 1 byte at a time.

+fullsensorreadToterminal.zip reads entire sensor to screen, as a dot and dash to see sensor data.all of it.